 Lonnie G. Johnson

-For years, Lonnie G. Johnson has been inventing thermodynamics systems for NASA and other organizations; but he has won his greatest fame for re-inventing the squirt gun.
+For years, Lonnie G. Johnson has been inventing thermodynamics systems for NASA and other organizations; but he won his greatest fame for re-inventing the squirt gun.

 Johnson capped a childhood of tinkering with appliances in his senior year of high school, when he won a national inventing competition for "Linex," a remote-control robot he had built out of junkyard scraps.
 He went on to more formal training at Tuskegee University, where he earned first a B.S. in Mechanical Engineering (1972) and then an M.S. in Nuclear Engineering (1974).